-Participant were randomly assigned to one of two different valence conditions: a positive celebrity condition, or a negative celebrity condition.
+Participants were first randomly assigned to one of two different valence conditions: a positive celebrity condition, or a negative celebrity condition.
 In the positive condition, participants first provided the name of their “favorite living celebrity or public figure.
 This could be a movie star, a musician, a professional athlete, a politician, etc.”.
 It was also specified that “this should be someone whom [they] like very much and admire and would be excited to meet personally.”
 In the negative condition, participants instead provided “the name of a living person, whom [they] consider to be evil, or to personify evil; not someone [they] know personally, but a villain.
 This could be a mass murderer, or a fanatical leader—someone that [they] have strong negative feelings about.”
 These prompts were adapted from Nemeroff and Rozin (1994).

-Experiment 2: Type of manipulation and direction of manipulation
+Following two manipulation checks, participants were asked to imagine that they had the opportunity to bid on a sweater that belonged to that celebrity, and answered a few questions regarding that item.
+The main dependent variable of willingness to purchase celebrity item (the sweater) was measured using a single item: “Please rate how willing you would be to purchase the sweater owned by [the celebrity], compared to an identical used sweater (in the same condition) that was not owned by [the celebrity]” (1 = Much less likely to purchase; 9 = Much more likely to purchase).
+Also, the pleasantness of wearing the sweater was measured using a single item: “Please rate how pleasant you would find the experience of wearing this sweater” (1 = Extremely unpleasant; 9 = Extremely pleasant).

-After answering the first set of baseline measures, participants were randomly assigned to one of two different types of manipulation: contagion or market value.
-These two different types of manipulation were then further divided into two different directions of manipulation, a highlighting of the type of condition, or a decrease of the type of manipulation.
+Participants were then randomly assigned to one of two conditions in two different types of manipulations: physical contact versus market demand.
+These two different types of manipulation were then further divided into two different directions of manipulation, either highlighted (i.e., increased), or a decrease.

-In the “contagion + highlighted” condition, participants were told that a sweater owned by the celebrity “was given to [the celebrity] as a gift and it was one of their favorite sweaters and they wore it often – i.e., this item has had a lot of physical contact with them”.
-In the “contagion + decreased” condition, participants were instead told that the sweater “was given to [the celebrity] as a gift, but they never actually wore it or even opened the box that it came in – i.e., this item has never had any physical contact with them”.
-In the “market value + highlighted” condition, participants were told that “there is a lot of demand for items owned by [the celebrity], so if [they] wanted to, it is highly likely that [they] could resell the sweater to someone else”.
-In the “market value + decreased” condition, participants were told that “there is very little demand for items owned by [the celebrity], so even if [they] wanted to, it is highly unlikely that [they] could resell the sweater to someone else”.
-Participants then answered all the measures again.
+In the “physical contact + highlighted” condition, participants were told that a sweater owned by the celebrity “was given to [the celebrity] as a gift and it was one of their favorite sweaters and they wore it often – i.e., this item has had a lot of physical contact with them”.
+In the “physical contact + decreased” condition, participants were instead told that the sweater “was given to [the celebrity] as a gift, but they never actually wore it or even opened the box that it came in – i.e., this item has never had any physical contact with them”.
+In the “market demand + highlighted” condition, participants were told that “there is a lot of demand for items owned by [the celebrity], so if [they] wanted to, it is highly likely that [they] could resell the sweater to someone else”.
+In the “market demand + decreased” condition, participants were told that “there is very little demand for items owned by [the celebrity], so even if [they] wanted to, it is highly unlikely that [they] could resell the sweater to someone else”.